Address Resolution Protocol

 IP Forwarding Example: Checking the Destination

 For IP forwarding, the router then looks at the destination IP address, which can be either a destination host ( Unicast ), a group of destination hosts ( multicast ), or all hosts on the segment ( broadcast ).
-As mentioned previously, the router has what is known as a routing table, which tells it how to forward a packet, and the destination IP address is a crucial component for the routing table lookup.
+As mentioned previously, the router has a routing table that tells it how to forward a packet, and the destination IP address is a crucial component for the routing table lookup.

 Forwarding is done on a destination base; if I want to get to destination X, I must go to Y ( the source routing concept is not in this article’s scope).
 The contents of the router routing table are parsed, and the best-matching routing table entry is returned, indicating whether to forward the packet and, if so, the interface to forward the packet out of and the IP address of the following IP router ( if any ) in the packet’s path.